SoftwareAG/c8y-docs/content/authentication/basic-settings.md

 The password validity limit is not imposed on users with a "devices" role.
 This prevents device passwords from expiring.
 {{< /c8y-admon-info >}}

 By default, users can use any password with eight characters or more.
-If you select **Enforce that all password are "strong" (green)**, users must provide strong passwords as described in [Getting Started > User options and settings > To change your password](/users-guide/getting-started/#change-password).
+If you select **Enforce that all password are "strong" (green)**, users must provide strong passwords as described in [To change your password](/getting-started/user-settings/#change-password).

 {{< c8y-admon-info >}}
 The password validity limit and the password strength may not be editable, if configured by the platform administrator.